EWC-consortium/eudi-wallet-rfcs/README.md

 ### Approved RFCs

-These are the approved RFCs identified to be specified towards wallet providers, producing reference code and the EWC Interoperability Test Bed (ITB).
+These are the approved RFCs identified to be specified towards wallet providers, producing reference codes and the EWC Interoperability Test Bed (ITB).
 The supported verifiable credentials and presentations are specified in the [EWC supported format csv file](https://github.com/EWC-consortium/eudi-wallet-rfcs/blob/main/ewc-supported-formats.csv).

 | **RFC #** | **RFC Title**                                                                                                                                                           |
 | --------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |